LibertyDSNP/spec/pages/DSNP/Signatures.md

 ### Ethereum Wallets

-Ethereum wallets can use the JSON-RPC method [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign) to go directly from announcement serialization sans-prefix to signature.
+Ethereum wallets can use the JSON-RPC method [`eth_sign`](https://eth.wiki/json-rpc/API#eth_sign) to go directly from Announcement serialization sans-prefix to signature.
 The Announcement Signature specification matches this signature algorithm.